Why Computer Makes Buzzing Noise When Scrolling

 However, if the noise is too loud or disrupts your experience, you can contact the manufacturer of your device to see if they have any solutions.

-In some cases, if a specific component in your computer causes the coil to whine when scrolling, you may try underclocking that particular component that is causing the noise and see if that reduces the amount of electrical current flowing through the coils and decrease the noise level.
+In some cases, if a specific component in your computer causes the coil to whine when scrolling, you may try underclocking that particular component and see if that reduces the amount of electrical current flowing through the coils and decreases the noise level.

 Alternatively, changing the location of your device or the surface it is sitting on may sometimes reduce the noise level or make it more bearable.

-In some cases, electrical interference from other devices or components can cause buzzing noise when scrolling the mouse.
+In some cases, electrical interference from other devices or components can cause a buzzing noise when scrolling your mouse.

 This interference can occur if there are any loose wires, improper grounding, or if the computer is placed near other electronic devices that create electromagnetic interference.